TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.rst

    represent any legal hex digit.
 See page 160 of Ousterhout's book for details.

 cursor
-   The standard X cursor names from :file:`cursorfont.h` can be used, without the ``XC_`` prefix.
+   The standard X cursor names kutoka :file:`cursorfont.h` can be used, without the ``XC_`` prefix.
 For example to get a hand cursor (:const:`XC_hand2`), use the string ``"hand2"``.
 You can also specify a bitmap and mask file of your own.
    See page 179 of Ousterhout's book.